Deepak-Raina/Sudoku-Solver/README.md

 # Sudoku-Solver
 This is a Sudoku solver app that uses recursive backtracking algorithm in Kotlin.
 The app features a simple UI created using Canvas and allows users to input the Sudoku puzzle and solve it with just a click of a button.

+# Where to find the files
+All the required files and the source code is in different branch called the master branch. if you change the branch to master you will find the source code and all the required files.

 # Screenshots
 <p align="center">
   <img src="https://github.com/Deepak-Raina/Sudoku-Solver/assets/102790840/7e2148a8-5b3c-4c1b-b2aa-74e8fa6a95be" alt="screenshot1" width="30%"/>